mcrosson/keyboard/keyboards/zmk-config/notes.md

 - ONLY the central half should be paired to a computer via BT
 - Central half is the only half that has to be plugged into usb for usb hid support

+# User Behaviors

+Needs documentation, see pockettype and mdk dongle for ideas -- specifically the LED code and CMakeLists.txt

+# LEDs

+Generic behavior for led on/off via gpio (see pocket type / mdk personal sources for ideas)

 # Dyanmic Layer Actions

 - look at hold tap implementation for inspiration (keymap file poprtion)